pi22by7/flowrite/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+For development and building instructions, see our [Build & Release Guide](docs/BUILD_RELEASE_GUIDE.md).

 ## 📄 License